 In these corporate microlearning examples we check that a learner understood a situation regarding a scheduling issue by using interactive lessons.
 There’s more information on how to create the perfect micro lesson plan, here.

 These lessons are perfect examples of point of need training – information that is available on-demand which help with a very-specific situation without getting lost in noise.
 They can be distributed instantly and even done on a commute (you can read more about point-of-need, which is also called just-in-time (JIT) training, here).

-There are many other types of microlearning, but if you’d like to know how EdApp’s rapid authoring tool effortlessly creates microlearning for such lessons and how content can be tailored to your organisation’s existing system – making your training dramatically more effective – get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+There are many other types of microlearning, but if you’d like to know how EdApp’s rapid authoring tool effortlessly creates microlearning for such lessons and how content can be tailored to your organisation’s existing system – making your training dramatically more effective – get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up.

 Related: Why microlearning works

 Great microlearning typically sees eLearning course completion rates soar from under 20% to well over 80% – and that’s before adding games and incentives.
 If you’d like to know more about implementing it at your organisation, get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.